Understanding The Psychological Effects Of Eating Disorders

 Are you living with an eating disorder?

-Psychotherapy is often a crucial part of treatment and long-term recovery.
-A trained therapist may help people with eating disorders learn how to identify and replace inaccurate thoughts, develop healthy ways to combat stress, and work on improving their relationship with food and their bodies.
+Psychotherapy is often a crucial part of eating disorder treatment and long-term recovery.
+A trained psychotherapist may help people with eating disorders learn how to identify and replace inaccurate thoughts, develop healthy ways to combat stress, and work on improving their relationship with food and their bodies.

 Multiple types of psychotherapy can be helpful for people with eating disorders.
 For example, cognitive-behavior therapy (CBT) may help people learn how their thoughts contribute to their behaviors and how to recognize and change distorted thinking.
 CBT has been shown to be effective for bulimia and binge eating disorder.
 Dialectical behavioral therapy (DBT), which is often a mix of individual and group therapy, may also help people with eating disorders learn how to cope with their emotions and improve relationships.
 It, too, has been shown to help people with binge eating disorder and bulimia.